 However, when I cut into the red tomato flesh, I realized that I would need something a little stronger for the batter since the red tomatoes are a bit mushier than the green.
 So, I adapted my recipe.
 And in doing so created a brand new recipe that really can be used interchangeably for both red and green tomatoes.

 Finally, drain on paper towels before serving with the sauce.
-And that is totally it, y'all!!

-Just as easy as they are delicious, these fried Creole tomatoes are the perfect summer midday snack.
+Just as easy as they are delicious, these fried red tomatoes are the perfect summer midday snack.
 The inside of each tomato stays melt-in-your-mouth tender, while the outside yields just the perfect crunch.
 The roasted artichokes inject new depths of flavor and texture into my trusty homemade remoulade sauce, making each bite the perfect juxtaposition of fried, roasted, and sauced yum-deliciousness.

 Ingredients